Snuffules/terraform-gke-serverless-image-analysis/README.md

 ## Overview
 This repository contains Terraform configuration for deploying a MongoDB instance on Google Kubernetes Engine (GKE) with a Google Cloud Function for image analysis.
 The setup includes a VPC Access Connector for secure communication.

+## StatefulSet is used instead of Deployment or ReplicaSet.
+### Reasons:
+- When you use a StatefulSet, you don’t need a ReplicaSet.

+- StatefulSet and ReplicaSet serve different purposes in Kubernetes.
+A ReplicaSet ensures that a specified number of pod replicas are running at any given time.
+However, they do not provide any guarantees about the ordering or uniqueness of these pods.
+It’s a good choice when you want to have multiple identical pods and don’t need to distinguish between them.

+- On the other hand, a StatefulSet is a better choice when you need to maintain the state and identity of each pod.
+StatefulSets manage the deployment and scaling of a set of Pods and provide guarantees about the ordering and uniqueness of these Pods.
+Unlike a Deployment or ReplicaSet, a StatefulSet maintains a sticky, stable identity for each of their Pods.
+These pods are created from the same spec, but they are not interchangeable: each one has a persistent identifier that it maintains across any reschedulings.

+- So, if you’re managing stateful applications like databases that require stable network identifiers, stable persistent storage, and ordered, graceful deployment and scaling,   you’d use a StatefulSet.

+- In this case, since we are using MongoDB which is a stateful application, using a StatefulSet is the appropriate choice.

+## Pvc and persistand disk usage.
+### Reasons:
+- In a StatefulSet, each pod gets its own Persistent Volume Claim (PVC), which means each pod will have its own storage.
+This is different from Deployments or ReplicaSets, where the pods share storage.

+### One active entrypoint, multiple copies of the database:
+- When you have 2 replicas in a StatefulSet, you will have 2 pods, each with its own PVC.
+This means that each pod will have its own separate copy of the database.

+### No duplication, but replication of data:
+- In a MongoDB replica set, one node is the primary node that receives all write operations, while the other nodes are secondary nodes that replicate the primary node’s data set.
+This means that the database records will not duplicate across the PVCs, but rather, the secondary nodes will have a copy of the data from the primary node.

+### Data peristancy:
+- The data will persist on the PVCs, and the PVCs will exist independently of the pod lifecycle.
+This means that even if a pod dies, the PVC will still exist and can be mounted to another pod.
+This is particularly useful for stateful applications like databases, where data persistence is important.

 ## Timings
 - GKE Creation Time: 6:50m - 7:10m
 - MongoDB StatefulSet: 1 minute